blockDeepanshu/food-app/README.md

 # Foodie - Food Ordering App

 Foodie is a web application for ordering food online.
-It is built using React,Parcel,Redux Toolkit, and Tailwind CSS.
+It is built using React,Parcel,Redux Toolkit, and Tailwind CSS.Restaurent data is coming live from Swiggy APIs.

 ## Table of Contents